zonneplan/KiBot/README.md

 ## Configuration

-KiBot uses a configuration file where you can specify what *outputs* to generate.
+KiBot uses a configuration file where you can specify what *outputs* to generate and which pre-flight (before *launching* the outputs generation) actions to perform.
 By default you'll generate all of them, but you can specify which ones from the command line.

 The configuration file should be named using the **.kibot.yaml** suffix,